With its charming upside-down layout, this stone built period cottage combines cosy country comfort with a lovely loft-like vibe.

 There is a village shop, post office and tea room in Etal village (2.5 miles) or the Ford village shop and terrace cafe (4 miles) has a super selection of everyday essentials and will also prepare packed lunches, picnics or welcome packs for your arrival.

 The historic village of Norham (3.5 miles) has plenty to offer including a village store, bakery and gunsmith as well as the celebrated Foreman’s Butchers where you will find a fantastic selection of quality produce including locally-sourced meats, pies, cheeses, and fine wines.

 There are two pubs in Norham, including the cycle-friendly Mason’s Arms serving real ales and tasty food, and for those who love the traditional British take-away, the fish and chip van on a Thursday night is not to be missed!
-Alternatively, for fine dining the nearby Tillmouth Park Hotel comes recommended or a short drive will take you to two of the best restaurants in the area - The Collingwood Arms at Cornhill-on-Tweed or The Allanton Inn serving some of the finest local produce amidst relaxed, convivial surroundings.
+Alternatively, two of the most popular restaurants in the area - The Collingwood Arms at Cornhill-on-Tweed or The Allanton Inn serving some of the finest local produce amidst relaxed, convivial surroundings.

 More extensive amenities can be found in the Elizabethan walled town of Berwick-upon-Tweed (8 miles) which has a mix of high street and independent shopping, as well as two large supermarkets, a Marks & Spencers food outlet and a good selection of cafes, pubs and restaurants.